020996/klc_klaviyo-flutter/README.md

 }
 ```

-Open `android/app/settings.gradle.kts` và apply the Google Services plugin at the bottom:
+Open `android/app/settings.gradle.kts` and apply the Google Services plugin at the bottom:

 ```kotlin
 plugins {